Your money-making expert. Financial journalist, TV and radio personality.

 If you want to freshen up your split ends, then the trick is to start off slow and only do a very basic trim straight across.

-If you’re feeling extra au natural then look no further than the fridge as homemade products can give your hair some much-needed shine and extra conditioning, and in some cases even promote hair growth.
+If your hair is in need of some extra help, then look no further than the fridge.
+Homemade products can give your hair some much-needed shine and extra conditioning, and in some cases even promote hair growth.

 Some also cite apple cider vinegar, bananas, and yoghurt as beneficial ways to make your hair perfectly shiny in a mask form.

-Tip.
 Never use pure rosemary oil without a carrier oil as it can be too irritating for the scalp.
-Mix 3-6 drops of rosemary oil with 1 teaspoon of carrier oil instead.
+Mix three to six drops of rosemary oil with one teaspoon of carrier oil instead.
 Leave to sit for a couple of hours then wash off.

 Some people also try rosemary water for hair growth in a spray bottle.

 For some extra beauty bargains the lovely people over at Counter Culture have given as an exclusive code for our readers to get 10% off.
-Simply add MAGPIE10 at checkout and the discount will be added.
-This discount code is valid until 31st July.
+Simply add MAGPIE10 at the checkout and the discount will be added.
+This discount code is valid until July 31, 2023.
 It does exclude Olaplex which is already in a promotion with between 15% and 25% off over this period.

-We also round-up our top ten beauty saving websites here.
-Let us know in the comments where you find your own beauty bargains?
+We also round-up our top 10 beauty saving websites here.
+Let us know in the comments where you find your own beauty bargains…